šŸ”’šŸ¤– The Next Step in GitGuardianā€™s Approach to NHI Security

 1. Code snippets to prevent Octopus Deploy API Key hardcoding using environment variables

-Using environment variables for storing sensitive information like Octopus Deploy API Keys in your code provides an added layer of security.
-Here are a few reasons why it is considered secure:
+Using environment variables for storing Octopus Deploy API Key in your code is a secure practice because:

-• Environment variables are stored outside of the codebase, reducing the risk of accidental exposure in version control systems.
+• Environment variables are stored outside of your codebase, reducing the risk of accidental exposure through version control or code sharing.

 How to secure your secrets using environment variables